 The second option is new in Watch OS3.0.
 You can have a single screen with multiple data, and select which fields are displayed.

 This configuration is done from the phone's application, either by choosing which of the two options you want to display or by selecting the order of the options.

 It is possible to mark laps manually by simply tapping twice on the screen and creating a manual lap.
 On the clock you can see the duration of that lap along with the distance and average pace of the interval.
 In the training summary you can also see those details.

 By default, the clock will warn you every time you complete a kilometre so that you can check your pace.

 The analysis you can make of the workout is quite basic, and only on the phone screen.
 The activity data is not synchronized with any other site, nor is it possible to analyze activities on the computer.

-Worst of all, there is no way to have an activity file or synchronize it with any external service (be it Strava, Training Peaks or whatever), so the activity will be "hijacked" by Apple without the possibility of taking it anywhere else.
+Worst of all, there is no possibility to have an activity file or to synchronize it with any external service (be it Strava, Training Peaks or whatever).
+That is, the activity will be "hijacked" by Apple without the possibility of taking it anywhere else.